 Following the initial meeting with the Complainant and the alleged victim (if not the Complainant), the Title IX Coordinator will, if applicable, promptly determine the interim measures to be provided to the alleged victim.
 Such determination will be promptly communicated to the alleged victim, and no later than the point at which it is communicated to the Respondent.

-• inform of any interim measures already determined and being provided to the Complainant and/or the alleged victim that would directly affect the Respondent (e.g., changing his or her class schedule, moving him or her to an alternate residence hall, etc.);
+- inform of any interim measures already determined and being provided to the Complainant and/or the alleged victim that would directly affect the Respondent (e.g., changing his or her class or work schedule, moving him or her to an alternate residence hall, etc.);

 The Title IX Coordinator shall complete a written investigative report (“Investigative Report”) that shall include the following items:

-• summaries of all interviews conducted, photographs, and descriptions of relevant evidence, summaries of relevant electronic records, and a detailed report of the events in question; and the policy or policies alleged to be violated.
+- summaries of all interviews conducted, photographs, and descriptions of relevant evidence, summaries of relevant electronic records, and a detailed report of the events in question; the policy or policies alleged to be violated.

-After the decision is made, the Title IX coordinator or designee will add to the final investigative report the following):
+After the decision is made, the Title IX coordinator will add to the final investigative report the following):